aarzoochourasia/Tech-Trends-Survey-EDA-with-Python/README.md

 ### Education and Employment:

 Formal Education: While a bachelor's or master's degree is held by roughly 50% of respondents, a notable 40% with college degrees have non-computer science backgrounds.
-This indicates that formal computer science education, while valuable, is not the sole path to a programming career.
+This indicates that formal computer science education, while valuable, is not the sole path to a programming career.</br>
 Employment Status: Full-time employment is the most common (over 70%), followed by self-employed/freelance work (around 10%).

 ### Programming Languages and Trends:

-Popularity: JavaScript & HTML/CSS were the most popular languages in 2020, followed by SQL and Python.
+Popularity: JavaScript & HTML/CSS were the most popular languages in 2020, followed by SQL and Python.</br>
 Language by Role: Students favored HTML/CSS, while professionals preferred JavaScript.
-Python dominated among data scientists, followed by SQL.
+Python dominated among data scientists, followed by SQL.</br>
-Loved vs. Dreaded: Rust and TypeScript were the most well-liked languages in 2020, with VBA and Objective-C being the least preferred.
+Loved vs. Dreaded: Rust and TypeScript were the most well-liked languages in 2020, with VBA and Objective-C being the least preferred.</br>
 Learning Preferences: Python was the most desired language for future learning.

 ### Work Culture and Habits:

-Working Hours: The average workweek for programmers was around 41 hours, with North America having the highest reported hours.
+Working Hours: The average workweek for programmers was around 41 hours, with North America having the highest reported hours.</br>
 Age of Entry: Most respondents began programming before 40, indicating that anyone can learn to code at any age.